Kamilfo-Developer/telegram-stock-market-bot/README.md

 Then go to @BotFather in Telegram and create a new bot.
 After doing this create file bot_token.py in bot directory and write next code: TOKEN = "TOKEN".
 Instead of writing TOKEN in double quotes you need to write your token without deleting the quotes.

 IF YOU USE WINDOWS:
-Open Windows cmd or PowerShell, choose the directory of the package and enter "python -m bot.py".
+Open Windows cmd or PowerShell, choose the directory of the package and enter "pip install -r requirements.txt", after installing all dependencies enter "python -m bot.py".

 IF YOU USE LINUX:
-Open terminal (usually it is Bash), choose the directory of the package and enter "python3 -m bot.py"
+Open terminal (usually it is Bash), choose the directory of the package and firstly enter "pip install -r requirements.txt", after installing all dependencies enter "python3 -m bot.py"

-In both cases Python 3 needed.
+In both cases Python 3 and pip needed.